Get the authentic sound of the world's most famous rock & roll studio.

 - Choose Re-Mic or Reverb mode

-- Choose from a variety of sound sources such as drums, guitar, vocals, and more
+- Choose from a variety of sound sources such as drums, speakers, vocals, and more

 - Choose from extensive microphone options